Amyz1ng/Project3-battleships/README.md

 # Steps for deployment:
 - Fork or clone this repository
 - Create a new Heroku app
 - Set the build backs to Python and NodeJS in that order
+- Add config var to include Key: Port Value: 8000
 - Link the Heroku app to the repository
 - Click on Deploy
 # Credits